xjrueda/fixprime/README.md

     try {
         /*
          * Instantiate  the fix dictionary.
-         * You can uses a pointer to the dictionary and load all protocol
+         * You can use a shared pointer to the dictionary and load all protocol
          * specifications only once in order to be used  in all application
          * contexts.
          *
-         * Other opcion is instantiate directly a instance of the dictionary
+         * Other option is instantiate directly a instance of the dictionary
          * like this:
          *
          * FixDictionary myFixDictionary;
          */
         FixDictionary::FixDictionaryPtr fixDictionaryPtr(new FixDictionary);
         /*
-         * Load the procolos defined on the folder FixSpecifications.
+         * Load the protocols defined on the folder FixSpecifications.
          * The file FixVersion contains the path for every fix protocol specification
-         * Replace yourpath for your propper path in your operating system */ fixDictionaryPtr->loadProtocols("yourpath/FixPrime/FixSpecifications/FixVersions.json");
+         * Replace yourpath for your path in your operating system */ fixDictionaryPtr->loadProtocols("yourpath/FixPrime/FixSpecifications/FixVersions.json");
         /*
          * Use the desired protocol version
          */
         Protocol::ProtocolPtr protocolPtr = fixDictionaryPtr->getProtocol("FIX.4.4");
-        cout << "Protocols loaded sucessfully." << endl;
+        cout << "Protocols loaded successfully." << endl;
         return 0;
     } catch (const exception& e) {
-        cout << "An exception has ocurred loading fix protocols: " << e.what() << endl;
+        cout << "An exception was raised loading fix protocols: " << e.what() << endl;
     }
 ```
 ### Producing messages